kishykumar/memory_manager/README.md

   - **Min:**
     The minimum I/O size for a storage page manager would be **4KB** i.e., assuming typical hard disk/ SSD sector size of 4KB.
-The minimum storage pool memory allocation size should hence by 4KB.
+The minimum storage pool memory allocation size should hence be 4KB.

   **Public Interfaces:**
   ```